trinodb/trino/docs/src/main/sphinx/security/overview.md

 - {doc}`File-based system access control <file-system-access-control>`, where you configure JSON files that specify fine-grained user access restrictions at the catalog, schema, or table level.
+- [](opa-access-control), where you use Open Policy Agent to make access control decisions on a fined-grained level.

 In addition, Trino {doc}`provides an API </develop/system-access-control>` that allows you to create a custom access control method, or to extend an existing